github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions.md

 ## Choosing how to unsubscribe

 To unwatch (or unsubscribe from) repositories quickly, go to the "Watched repositories" page, where you can see all repositories you're watching.
-For more information, see "[Unwatch a repository](#unwatch-a-repository)."
+For more information, see "[Unwatching repositories](#unwatching-repositories)."

 To unsubscribe from multiple notifications at the same time, you can unsubscribe using your inbox or on the subscriptions page.
 Both of these options offer more context about your subscriptions than the "Watched repositories" page.